lucynyuu/arc/README.md

 # arc
-Educational libaray for students learning C for the first time.
-Port of https://github.com/MrCadawas/arc to C
+Educational libaray for students learning C for the first time